 A definite diagnosis of bacterial meningitis by a consultant neurologist resulting in permanent neurological deficit with persisting clinical symptoms.
-For the above definition, the following is not covered:

-• all other forms of meningitis other than those caused by bacterial infection
+all other forms of meningitis other than those caused by bacterial infection.

 Benign brain tumour - resulting in permanent symptoms

 A non-malignant tumour or cyst originating from the brain, cranial nerves or meninges within the skull, resulting in any of the following: